Limits of Logic #1: Cantor's Theorem

 Therefore, our statement cannot be true.
 This gives us Cantor's theorem when we consider the statement as a stand-in for a set

-where is the set of "all men in the community" and the function takes a man in the community to the set of men that he shaves .
-This makes the set of all men who only shave those who don't shave themselves.
+where A is the set of "all men in the community" and the function f:APA takes a man in the community aA to the set of men that he shaves f(a)A. This makes X the set of all men who only shave those who don't shave themselves.

-Is it a paradox that exists?
-No, the existence of is not a paradox; it simply expresses that the "shaves" relation (or any function from a set to the power set) is not onto -- Cantor's theorem.
+Is it a paradox that X exists?
+No, the existence of X is not a paradox; it simply expresses that the "shaves" relation (or any function from a set to the power set) is not onto -- Cantor's theorem.